Seq-HyGAN: Sequence Classification via Hypergraph Attention Network

-\item \textbf{Extensive experiments:} We conduct extensive experiments and compare proposed \sht\ with the state-of-the-art baselines for four different datasets and five different classification problems.
+\item \textbf{Extensive experiments:} We conduct extensive experiments to show the effectiveness of our model on four different datasets and five different classification problems.
+We also compare the proposed \sht\ model with the state-of-the-art baseline models.
 The results with different accuracy measures show that our method significantly surpasses the baseline models. \end{itemize}